More information can be found by visiting the Board of Directors page under “About” USA.

 The goals of the in-town soccer programs are to develop an interest in soccer, introduce basic soccer skills and to have fun.
 All players in these developmental clinic program are between 3 and 8 years old.
 Clinic players are divided into four age groups – Under 4 (U4), Under 5 (U5), Under 6 (U6) and Under 8 (U8).

-You can expect to hear from your coaches around late August.
+You can expect to hear from your coaches in late March.

 Under 4 (U4)

-These are players approximately 3-4 years old, who play 45-60 minutes on Saturday mornings.
+These are players between 3.5-4 years old, who play 45-60 minutes on Saturday mornings.
 Time and field TBD.
 This division is co-ed.
-The season runs approximately 7 weeks from mid-April to early June (Spring) and mid-September to the end of October (Fall).
+The season runs approximately 8 weeks from mid-April to early June (Spring) and mid-September to the end of October (Fall).

 In this program, children are engaged in games that introduce touching a soccer ball and facilitate the development of beginning skills of soccer.
 Parents are expected to help their child to participate and get involved in this program.
 There is a coach who acts as session leader, introduces activities, and works with players/volunteers.
 Players work in small groups with parent volunteers.
 This program does not have traditional teams, coaches or games.